How Internet Explorer conditional comments work

 [if IE 6] to match version 6 and so on.

 As time marches on, conditional comments will become a relic of the past.
+In general, we should use progressive enhancement and feature detection, which both CSS and JS support.
 IE 9 and up are much more reliable than previous versions and stick to the standards well.
 We can finally write HTML and CSS that works in all browsers equally well without having to implement hacks targeting specific versions.